AeroScripts/PalBuddyGuy/README.md

 <ol>3.
 Start SRaniple</ol>
 <ol>4.
 Launch VRC with https://github.com/benaclejames/VRCFaceTracking or Neos that can trigger facetracking to be active (Green, not orange)</ol>

-Note: .bat files can be used to make easier startup of the script.
-They will need to be editted to start the python script in the repository's directory.

 ### Script usage

-Make sure to run this script before opening SRanipalRuntime!

-Run tvm_proxy.py when you launch SRanipalRuntime.
-It is required by script.py

 ** output swapping **
 Before running any other commands, ensure the output window shows eye cameras on top, and face cameras below.
 If its reversed, run the comamand "swap" to swap them first.